htacg/tidy-html5/regression_testing/README.md

   - Optional Tidy configuration files shall be named `case-basename.conf`.

-  - In the absense of a configuration file, the file `config_default.conf` in each directory will be used instead.
+  - In the absence of a configuration file, the file `config_default.conf` in each directory will be used instead.

   - `README<.txt|.md>`, which describes the test set.